hcjamm/pydaw/src/pydaw_ova/README.txt

 How to run PyDAW:

-	Simply click the "PyDAW" icon on the left
+	Simply click the PyDAW 4 icon on the left (looks like:  [4] )

+	PyDAWv3 is available by clicking the top icon and searching for pydaw3

 How do I browse the internet?